Navein/Cuckoo2MIST/README.md

 In version 0.4.2:

 1. API calls with A (ANSI) or W (Unicode) trailing are generalised into calls without the trailing character.
-2. MIST conversion scipt is speed up by applying multithreading processing using pymp. pymp is added as dependency.
+2. MIST conversion scipt is speed up by applying multithreading processing using pymp, which is added as dependency.
 3. Added URL processing.
 URL is now split into two parts: domain and parameters.
 The two parts are placed on the same MIST level.

 **Upcoming changes**